 Apart from today’s dish, chicken feet are great for making rich stock/bone broth, or aspic (aka meat jelly) used in the filling of soup dumplings.

-What do chicken feet taste like?
+What do they taste like

 Though this part of the chicken is not as meaty as the rest, they still somewhat taste like chicken.
 Texture-wise, the abundance of collagen gives them a gelatin-like texture when cooked.